 - These crispy, sweet snacks are an American favorite.
 With their waffle surface pattern and thin layers, they can often be found accompanied with ice cream or cooked into other baked goods.

 - July 3rd is National Chocolate Wafer Day.

 - In Egypt, there are special kinds of wafers called freska that are only sold on the beach in the summertime.

 - Chocolate wafers are enjoyed as a key ingredient in Oreos.

 - Ancient Aztecs thought chocolate had magical powers; like the ability to give them strength.

 Chocolate Wafer Fun Facts We Missed

-Feel free to let us know about the chocolate wafer fun facts we missed.
+Let us know if we missed any chocolate wafer fun facts in the comment section below.
 We always love to add to these lists.
 If we can verify that the facts is just that, a fact, we will give the reader credit in the article.